QutEcoacoustics/egret/docs/expectations.md

 - `label` - a textual label/tag/classification of the result
 - `duration` - check the duration of an event
 - `bandwidth` - check the bandwidth of an event
+- `index` - the expected index in the results file
 - 🚧`condition` - check an arbitrary condition🚧

 All of these properties may be omitted.
 If they are then Egret does not check them.